mitchellwrosen/mit/README.md

 # mit

+Let's see, where to even begin?
 Whenever working with other developers on a feature branch, `git`'s default behaviors can become tiresome.
 It is easy to forget to push a commit, or forget to pull in the morning, and end up eventually causing unnecessary delay or even merge conflicts due to patches generally propagating too slowly from one developer to another.

 And even when working alone, `git`'s UX is notoriously poor, partially because it is so heavily used, and thus committed to maintaining backwards compatibility, but partially because it was designed first and foremost for the Linux kernel